top of page

 Our unique cultural knowledge and ability to successfully engage with Global Majority 'BAME' groups and our professionalism to research these communities are our core competencies

-BASE X – Board of Directors
+BASE X – Board of Directors & Officers

 Mohammed T Akhtar